xploratics/arango-util/README.md

 #### options
 - collection: Can be either a string or an arangojs collection object.
 Note: when a string is used, you need to also specify a server object.
-- key: name of the collection
+- key: the key of the document.
 - server: arangojs database object.
 Note: when used, you need to specify a colletion name argument.

 #### returns